 The superstructure cab is heated and cooled by a heater and air conditioner.
 There are vents to direct the air and grilles that return the air to the heater/air conditioner.
-Refer to (Figure 4-1).

-Do not cover the grilles (1), (2) and (3).
+Do not cover the grilles (1), (Figure 4-1), (2) and (3).